-However, numerous studies continue to demonstrate that the correct procedure of hand washing is not adhered to.
+However, numerous studies continue to demonstrate that the proper procedure of hand washing is not followed.

 Improper Hand Washing